 There are, however, other pathways to meet the statistics requirement, including 404 and 568 (formerly STAT 401) in the Department of Statistics.
 If you are entering the Ph.D. program already versed in multiple regression, please discuss with your POSC in order to determine whether the requirement has been met.

 In addition to these SOE-wide core requirements, both the Division of Teaching, Learning, Leadership & Policy and the Division of Higher Education have division-specific requirements.
-Some areas of emphasis (e.g. Instructional Technology) also have area-specific requirements.
+Some areas of emphasis (e.g. Educational Technology) also have area-specific requirements.

 All additional coursework is determined in consultation with the student’s POS Committee.
 While not required, all students are strongly encouraged to take coursework outside the School of Education.